AbstractSDK/app-template/frontend/README.md

    `path` is correct for your project structure.

    c.
 Save the changes to the `abstract.config.ts` file.

-3. Verify that the schema file inside the path specified in step 2b is named `module-schema.json`.

 After completing these steps, you can proceed with running the code generation command that references the module-generated code.